Eusebio Ayala: Early career

 As a journalist he worked at El Diario and El Liberal, and later he was editor of the Journal of Law and Social Sciences.
 Jose P. Guggiari appointed him ambassador to the United States.
-He was reminded, as the only Paraguayan of that era who gave a lecture in The Sorbonne, Paris, on the uti possidetis (the thing possessed) in a clear and correct French.
+He was remembered, as the only Paraguayan of that era who gave a lecture in The Sorbonne, Paris, on the uti possidetis in French.
 Fruit of his research in finance, he wrote a book which he called "Monetary issues and related topics" in 1917.